Analysis and Simulations of a Nonlocal Gray-Scott Model: Existence of Solutions

-\begin{proof} From the definition of systems \eqref{e:weakfinite1} and \eqref{e:weakfinite1N} it is clear that if $u^m, v^m$ solve the first set of equations, then their derivatives, if they exist, satisfy the second set.
-Because the system of ordinary differential equations defined by the weak formulation of both, the Dirichlet and Neumann problem, has a unique solution, we conclude that $u^m_x = \partial_x u^m$ and $v^m_x = \partial_x v^m$, where we interpret these derivatives in the weak sense.
+Because the system of ordinary differential equations defined by the weak formulation of both, the Dirichlet and Neumann problem, has a unique solution, we conclude that $u^m_x = \partial_x u^m$ and $v^m_x = \partial_x v^m$.
 Because the equations themselves are defined for $x \in \Omega$, the weak formulation of these problems is defined based on the $L^2(\Omega)$ inner product.
 Therefore, our result is only valid on $\Omega$. \end{proof}

-\begin{Remark} Notice that in Lemma \ref{l:derivatives} we do not conclude that $u^m,v^m$ are in the space $H^1(\tilde{\Omega})$, (recall $\tilde{\Omega} = \Omega \cup \Omega_o$), since this would imply that the functions are continuous across the boundary $\partial \Omega$, contradicting the results from \cite{du2019}. \end{Remark}
+\begin{Remark} Notice that in Lemma \ref{l:derivatives} we do not conclude that $u^m,v^m$ are in the space $H^1(\tilde{\Omega})$, (recall $\tilde{\Omega} = \Omega \cup \Omega_0$), since this would imply that the functions are continuous across the boundary $\partial \Omega$, contradicting the results from \cite{du2019}. \end{Remark}

-Lemmas \ref{l:bounds}, \ref{l:bounds_dx}, and \ref{l:bounds_dx_N} stated next show that on the time interval $[0,T]$, the solutions to systems \eqref{e:weakfinite1} and \eqref{e:weakfinite1N}, of the form \eqref{e:galerkin}, remain bounded in the $L^2(\Omega)$ norm with a bound that is independent of $m$.
+Lemmas \ref{l:bounds} and \ref{l:bounds_dx} stated next show that on the time interval $[0,T]$, the solutions to systems \eqref{e:weakfinite1} and \eqref{e:weakfinite1N}, of the form \eqref{e:galerkin}, remain bounded in the $L^2(\Omega)$ norm with a bound that is independent of $m$.

 \begin{Lemma} For fixed $m$, assume that $u^m, v^m$ are as in \eqref{e:galerkin}, and that they represent the first two components of the solution vector to systems \eqref{e:weakfinite1} and \eqref{e:weakfinite1N}.
 Then, there exists a small $\eps>0$ such that